dnnbuddy/bonzibot/README.md

 # bonzibot
-BonziBot is a complete bot application for Facebook Messenger, Skype, Viber and Telegram.
+BonziBot is a complete bot application for Facebook Messenger, Skype, Viber and Telegram